WELCOME TO TSO KINGWOOD EYE DOCTORS & EYE EXAMS

 Eyes are important indicators of overall health, and comprehensive eye care goes beyond a prescription for glasses or contact lenses.
-At TSO Kingwood, we take the time to get to know you, your eye care history, and your vision needs.
-Our optometrist provides the expert care, advice, options, and follow up you need whether you are a new patient or an existing one.
+At our Kingwood eye clinic, Dr. Sandra Bui and Dr. Natalia Aksamentov take the time to get to know you, your eye care history, and your vision needs.
+Our Kingwood eye doctors provide the expert care, advice, options, and follow up you need whether you are a new patient or an existing one.

-Our optometrist in Kingwood knows what you’re looking for and, along with our entire optometric staff, will help you see and look your best.
+Our Kingwood optometrist knows what you’re looking for and, along with our entire Kingwood optometric staff, will help you see and look your best.
 Dr. Pham is proud to be part of the TSO family which is built on a foundation of patient-focused care and quality products.
-Our practice enjoys building relationships with many of our patients and many times, entire families choose TSO for all their vision needs.
+Our Kingwood eye care practice enjoys building relationships with many of our patients and many times, entire families choose TSO Kingwood for all their vision needs.
 There’s no greater satisfaction than to provide vision care for a grandmother, son and granddaughter from the same family.

-From our office in Kingwood, TSO Kingwood Northpark also serves patients from Porter, New Caney as well as the entire North Houston area.
+From our Kingwood eye care center, TSO also serves patients from Humble, Porter, Atascocita, and New Caney as well as the entire North Houston area.
 Book an appointment with us, today.
-If you have a moment, please give us your feedback about our site and your experiences with our Practice.
+If you have a moment, please give us your feedback about our site and your experiences with our Kingwood eye care center.

 Q&A with Dr. Owens